cherylz/practice/README.md

-A playground to practice to learn frontend development.
+A playground with practices to learn frontend development.